Critiquing and Editing Service

 Susan Stafford Kelly -- line editing, fiction, personal essay, humor (Note: Susan Stafford Kelly critiques only printed submissions)

-Susan Stafford Kelly attended St. Catherine’s School, the University of North Carolina at Chapel Hill, and earned a Master of Fine Arts in Creative Writing from Warren Wilson College.
-She has twice been a fellow at the Virginia Center for the Creative Arts and has taught creative writing for Woodberry Forest School, Salem College, UNCG, and the North Carolina Writers' Network.
+Susan Stafford Kelly attended UNC-CH, holds a Master of Fine Arts from Warren Wilson College, and has taught creative writing at Salem College, UNCG, and for NCWN.
 Her novel, How Close We Come, won the Carolina Novel Award, was reissued nationally by Warner Books, was an Alternate Selection in Book-of-the-Month Club, and was published in Russian and German.
-In 2001, Warner published her second novel, Even Now.
-Pegasus Books published her novels, The Last of Something in 2006, Now You Know in 2007, and in May 2010, her fifth novel, By Accident, which has been awarded the 2010 Sir Walter Raleigh Award.
+Warner Books published her second novel, Even Now.
+Pegasus Books published her successive novels The Last of Something, Now You Know, and By Accident, which was awarded the Sir Walter Raleigh Award.
 Susan writes everything from obituaries to speeches, and is a frequent contributor to Our State magazine, as well as O. Henry, Pine Straw, and Southbound magazines.